muhammedumarALX/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 0:  write a script that prints the absolute path name of the current working directory.

-task 1: Display the contents list of your current directory.
+task 0:  write a script that prints the absolute path name of the current working directory. task 1: display the contents list of your current directory.